Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Experiments

-\paragraph{Datasets.} We base this evaluation on three image-caption datasets that additionally contain object bounding-box annotations in images, Microsoft's \gls{coco} \citep{coco}, the Flickr30k collection \citep{flickr30k, flickr30k_entities}, and the \gls{hnc} dataset by \citet{hnc}.
-For \gls{hnc}, we apply the authors' approach of generating captions from scene graphs using templates.
-Specifically, we use a basic template of the form \texttt{subject predicate object} to align the generated captions with the domain of the other two datasets.
-We use \gls{hnc} for evaluation only, on Flickr30k we use the test split, and on \gls{coco} we use the validation split as the test split does not contain captions\footnote{\hyperlink{https://www.kaggle.com/datasets/shtvkumar/karpathy-splits}{https://www.kaggle.com/datasets/shtvkumar/karpathy-splits}}.
+We base our evaluation on three image-caption datasets that additionally contain object bounding-box annotations in images, Microsoft's \gls{coco} \citep{coco}, the \gls{flickr} collection \citep{flickr30k} with entity annotations \citep{flickr30k_entities}, and the \gls{hnc} dataset by \citet{hnc}. \gls{hnc} generates captions from scene graphs based on templates.
+We use a basic \texttt{subject predicate object} template to align with the domain of the other two datasets.
+We use \gls{hnc} for evaluation only, on \gls{flickr} we use the test split, and on \gls{coco} we use the validation split for our analysis as the test split does not contain captions\footnote{\hyperlink{https://www.kaggle.com/datasets/shtvkumar/karpathy-splits}{https://www.kaggle.com/datasets/shtvkumar/karpathy-splits}}.